 BIBLIOGRAPHY:Eugene C. Barker, ed., "Minutes of the Ayuntamiento of San Felipe de Austin, 1828–1832," 12 parts, Southwestern Historical Quarterly 21–24 (January 1918-October 1920).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Malcolm D. McLean, "VIESCA PRECINCT," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/ngv01.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Malcolm D. McLean, "VIESCA PRECINCT," accessed August 24, 2019, http://www.tshaonline.org/handbook/online/articles/ngv01.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.